Cosmological Probes of Lepton Parity Freeze-in Dark Matter: $\Delta N_{\rm eff}$ & Gravitational Waves: Phenomenology with : DM production from decay

 \section{Phenomenology with $T_{\rm EW}<T_{\rm rh}\ll m_{N_1}$: DM production from $h$ decay}

 We now turn to the possibility of a low reheating scenario with $T_{\rm EW}<T_{\rm rh} \ll m_{N_1}$.
-The detectability of the scenario, at future GW experiments and CMB experiments, remains the same as discussed in section \ref{sec:sddmrelic}.
-If $T_{\rm rh}>m_\sigma$, then $\sigma$ particles are also produced abundantly.
-As concluded in the previous section, $\sigma$ does not play any role in the DM relic.
+In this regime, the reheating temperature is insufficient to produce $N_1$ from the thermal bath.
+As a result, the tree-level freeze-in channel $N_1 \to S\sigma$ is kinematically inaccessible.
+The DM candidate $S$ remains out of equilibrium throughout, as its only coupling to the thermal bath is through the loop-suppressed effective vertex $y_{\rm eff} h SS$ (Fig.~\ref{fig:DMprodhdec}), which is proportional to $y_{NS}^2$.
+This represents a qualitatively distinct production mechanism compared to the high-reheating scenario of Section~\ref{sec:sddmrelic}: the DM relic abundance is determined entirely by SM Higgs decay at one loop, with no dependence on the RHN thermal history, restricting the DM mass to $m_S < m_h/2$.
+If $T_{\rm rh}>m_\sigma$, then $\sigma$ is also thermalized through $\lambda_{h\sigma}H^\dagger H\sigma^2$.
+As discussed in the section \ref{sec:foptlargelambda}, if $\lambda_{h\sigma}$ is large such that it can give rise to FOEWPT, then the freeze-out relic of $\sigma$ is small.
+As a result, the corresponding $S$ relic from $\sigma$ decay is negligibly small.
+Alternatively, if $\lambda_{h\sigma}$ is small as discussed in section \ref{sec:freezeinandsuperwimp}, then $\sigma$ will freeze out with a large relic.
+However, in this case, $\sigma$ decay to $S\nu$ will give rise to simultaneous production of $S$ and additional contribution to $N_{\rm eff}$.
+The decay of $S$ can produce a correct DM relic, but in that case $\Delta{N}_{\rm eff}$ will be unexpectedly large.
+Thereby ruling out this scenario.
+Alternatively, if we demand $\Delta{N}_{\rm eff}$ is within the observable order, then the relic of $S$ from $\sigma$ decay is negligibly small.
+In conclusion $S$ relic can not be realized via $\sigma$ decay.
+The detectability of this scenario at future GW and CMB experiments remains the same as discussed in Section~\ref{sec:sddmrelic}.
 Therefore, in this scenario, the DM relic abundance is determined solely by the one–loop decay of the Higgs, $h \to SS$ as shown in Fig. \ref{fig:DMprodhdec}.
 This restricts the DM mass to $m_S < m_h/2$.
-The effective vertex can be written as $y_{\rm eff}hSS$, where the effective coupling is given in Appendix \ref{app:decayrate}.
+The effective vertex can be written as $y_{\rm eff}hSS$, where the effective coupling is given in \ref{app:decayrate}.
 In this scenario, the Boltzmann equation reduces to